defstudio/dock-v1/README.md

 ![log](https://gitlab.com/defstudio/dock/-/raw/master/docs/images/commands-log.jpg)

-to bypass the prompt, the service name can be given as parameter for the command es. `php dock log nginx`
+to bypass the prompt, the service name can be given as parameter for the command, es. `php dock log nginx`